-The Company has dedicated staff strength of 45 persons as on March 31, 2015.
+The Company has dedicated staff strength of 42 persons as on March 31, 2016.
 The manpower requirement of the offices of the Company is assessed and recruitment is conducted accordingly.
-Personal skills of employees are fine tuned and knowledge is enhanced by providing them internal and external training, keeping in views the market requirement from time to time.
-Outstanding performers are rewarded by elevation to the higher cadre.
+Personal skills of employees are fine tuned and knowledge is enhanced by providing them internal and external training, keeping in view of the market requirement from time to time.
+Outstanding performers are rewarded suitably.

-Loan asset per employee of the Company as at March 31, 2015 was Rs.
-305.15 lacs.
+Loan Asset per employee of the Company as at March 31, 2016 was Rs.
+291.40 lacs.